SeeedDocument/Seeed-WiKi/docs/Platform/Arduino/SeeeduinoV4.2.md

 !!!Note
     This part is based on Seeeduino V4.2

-The images below shows an overview of Seeeduino v4.2 hardware features.
+The images below show an overview of Seeeduino v4.2 hardware features.
 The pin-out and alternate functions of various pins of Seeeduino v4.2 are shown in the pin-out diagram.
 This could be used as a quick reference.

 ![enter image description here](https://raw.githubusercontent.com/SeeedDocument/SeeeduinoV4/master/images/hardware.JPG)